Last Updated on February 20, 2021 by Diane Hoffmaster

 My husband and I both have degrees in microbiology.
 While I haven’t done much with my degree since having kids, I feel it is important to share our love of science with our children.
 Personally, I don’t have a lot of faith in the ability of the public school system to prepare my kids for college.

-You need only a few easy to find ingredients and supplies but you will have to have PATIENCE to see the results.
+You need only a few easy to find supplies but you will have to have PATIENCE to see the results.
 We are talking a few months worth of patience!
-But, the results really are rather astounding!
+But, the results of this awesome experiment really are rather astounding!

-You will also need a sulfur source such as gypsum or egg-yolk.
-Incubating the column in indirect sunlight for months results in a gradient of different oxygen levels, nutrient types and sulfur levels.
+To facilitate bacteria growing, you will also need a sulfur source such as gypsum or egg-yolk.
+Incubating the column in indirect sunlight for months results in a gradient of different oxygen levels, nutrient types, and sulfur levels.
+The bacteria collected in the pond water will thrive in the layer they do best in.

 You can read more about the science behind this experiment at the link above.
 It will explain all about the different gradients and where certain bacteria prefer to live.
-Here is a how to video that may help you put it together.
 Detailed directions are included below.

 NOTE: The column is a rough mixture of ingredients so exact measurements are not critical.